It is estimated that at latitudes in France, around 45 °, the potentially usable energy of the sun is 1500kwh / m² per year.

 Technologies available on the market.

-The current modules differ according to the type of silicon they use:
+Current modules are distinguished by the type of silicon they use:

 - monocrystalline silicon: photovoltaic sensors are based on silicon crystals encapsulated in a plastic envelope.